-The redevelopment of Cooper’s Auction Yard, a three storey grade two listed horse and carriage repository in the heart of Newcastle, is an example of how a near derelict building can be brought back to life and given new purpose.
+The redevelopment of Cooper’s Auction Yard, a three storey Grade II listed horse and carriage repository in the heart of Newcastle, is an example of how a near derelict building can be brought back to life and given new purpose.

 Ryder developed proposals for the restoration and conversion of Cooper’s to flexible commercial floor space which would ensure the long term future of the building.